arkhaminferno/HackSmartContracts-Workshop/README.md

         require(msg.sender==owner);

         price=_price;
     }
     }

 ## Exercise 3 vulnerability

+- no visibility set on functions anyone can call them.
+- and Can setPrice of tokens to 0 and can buy all tokens at 0 price.
-- Integer overflow at line 81
+- Integer overflow inside buyToken function (line 81).
-- fix would be using safemath library from openzeppelin
+- fix would be using safemath library.

 # Exercise 4
     // Contract to store and redeem money.